Ostrich egg: Human uses

 In Thebes, Egypt, the tomb of Haremhab, dating to approximately 1420 BC, shows a depiction of a man carrying bowls of ostrich eggs and other large eggs, presumably those of the pelican, as offerings.

 Ostrich eggshells were used as containers in North Africa as early as the fourth millennium BC and in the Royal Cemetery at Ur from the third millennium.
 From the first millennium in the ancient Punic civilization, there are many examples of ostrich eggs decorated with painted geometric designs for use as cups and bowls.
 These have been found in Carthage, Sardinia, Sicily, the Iberian Peninsula and Ibiza.
 The tradition of using ostrich eggs as containers (sometimes decorated) continues to the present among the San people.

 In the Middle Ages, ostrich eggs from Ethiopia were exported through the port of Bāḍiʿ on the Red Sea.
 During the Renaissance in Europe (15th–16th centuries AD), ostrich eggs were mounted in silver as goblets for display in cabinets of curiosities.
 Decorated eggs continue to be widely displayed in Eastern Orthodox churches, although their symbolism is disputed.
 They may symbolize the Virgin Birth, since according to the ostrich lays its eggs in the sand and forgets, so they are hatched by the sun alone.
 This significance may lie behind the egg suspended above the Virgin Mary in Piero della Francesca's Brera Madonna painting.

 In 2020, studies of decorated ostrich eggs in the British Museum showed that the methods by which they had been sourced, produced and traded were more complicated than had previously been imagined.
 Isotope analysis showed that eggs from the same archaeological site had originated in different places.
 The studies suggested that, rather than the eggs having been laid by captive birds, almost all had most likely been collected in the wild; a potentially hazardous undertaking.

-Today, ostrich eggs are a special luxury food.
+Today, ostrich eggs are occasionally eaten as a culinary novelty.
+A single egg weighs 500–600 g (18–21 oz) and can serve about six people in dishes such as omelettes or pâtisserie, though the shell is very hard to crack and the pronounced flavour is typically tempered with milder ingredients like fresh herbs or cheese.